 The decarbonisation of transport is much more about the decarbonisation of the energy employed, rather than the power-train technology: an ICE fuelled with renewable sustainable fuels has a carbon footprint comparable to that of an electric vehicle powered with green electricity.
 When powered by climate-neutral fuels, the ICE is a climate-neutral technology platform.
 Besides, renewable sustainable fuels are fully compatible with existing vehicles, logistic infrastructure and refuelling facilities.
 Moreover, the contribution of fuels to the vehicle CO2 regulation is an essential trigger to unlock the production at an industrial scale of climate-neutral fuels for the hard-to-abate sectors (heavy-duty road, aviation and maritime transport), at an affordable price.

-We would like to stress that sustainable renewable fuels are meant to complement and not lessen the EU’s efforts on electrification of cars during the transition to zero-emission mobility until favourable conditions for battery-electric and hydrogen mobility are not fully in place across all of the EU Member States (e.g. in terms of consumer acceptance, charging infrastructure, the GHG intensity of the electricity mix or reliable access to essential raw materials).
+We would like to stress that sustainable renewable fuels are meant to complement and not lessen the EU’s efforts on electrification of road transport during the transition to zero-emission mobility until favourable conditions for battery-electric and hydrogen mobility are not fully in place across all of the EU Member States (e.g. in terms of consumer acceptance, charging infrastructure, the GHG intensity of the electricity mix or reliable access to essential raw materials).
 In the case of both light-duty and heavy-duty CO2 standards, the recognition of sustainable renewable fuels would ease EU’s ability to reach its climate-neutral transport objectives timely while leaving no one behind.
 The technologies for sustainable and renewable fuels are capital intensive and road transport can play a critical role as a lead market, as a no-regret option to scale up these fuels for the benefit of aviation and maritime.

 FuelsEurope, in close cooperation with other industrial associations of the automotive supply chain, of commercial transport and of various renewable, sustainable fuels suppliers, is ready to engage with the Members of the European Parliament and the Council to review the proposal and design the most effective regulation to achieve the EU’s climate objectives.